US CPI eases but narrative shifts towards further tightening

 This is even though energy prices eased considerably, and there is scope for food prices to fall as well.
 However, food and fuel occupy 13.9% and 7.5% of the CPI basket, respectively, and may only offer limited relief if the shelter index continues to rise.

-Until yesterday, most economists were concerned that the Fed may be doing too much in terms of monetary tightening.
+In the latest economy news, most economists were concerned that the Fed may be doing too much in terms of monetary tightening.

 However, with CPI proving to be higher than anticipated, as well as the uptick in core CPI, this data will certainly give the Fed enough fodder to justify accelerating further and keeping rates raised for longer.